 The method you choose will depend on a range of factors, including the questions you want to answer, your sample size and time frames.
 You may also want to choose a mix of methods.

-- Qualitative methods, like focus groups can help you explore the context and reasons underlying your employees’ opinions and behaviours.
-They are better suited to smaller groups and can prompt ideas and discussions that may not otherwise have been uncovered.
+- Qualitative methods, like focus groups can help you explore the context for your employees’ opinions and behaviours.
+They are better suited to smaller groups and can prompt insightful discussions and problem-solving.

 Employee consultation is more than a one-time, ‘tick-a-box’ activity.
 It is best practice to consult at regular intervals so that you can measure progress and changes over time.

-Ongoing consultation will also help you understand any emerging needs and priorities of your employees and generate practical ideas and solutions.
+Ongoing consultation will also help you understand any emerging needs and priorities of your employees and explore practical ideas and solutions.

 Make sure to use the findings from your consultations to inform your policies and strategies and generate positive change in your work place.